 There is a now full page of work in the show -including AH and Cathedral- here.

-UPDATE: Gagosian keep updating their pages, so if my renewed links don’t won’t go to the artist’s page here.
+UPDATE: Gagosian keep updating their pages, so if my renewed links (Mar2018) don’t won’t go to their general artists’ page here.